fastify/fastify-dx/packages/fastify-dx-react/README.md

 ### `/dx:routes`

 Fastify DX has code-splitting out of the box.
 It does that by eagerly loading all route data on the server, and then hydrating any missing metadata on the client.
+That's why the routes module default export is conditioned to `import.meta.env.SSR`, and different helper functions are called for each rendering environment.

 </td>
 <td width="600px"><br>